yujianzhao/ng-gank/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

 ## TODO
-- Toast Notification
+- [x] Toast Notification
-- Archiving and caching posts using PouchDB
+- [ ] Archiving and caching posts using PouchDB
-- Scroll down refreshing (for new posts) and load cached posts
+- [ ] Scroll down refreshing (for new posts) and load cached posts
-- Photo viewer module
+- [ ] Photo viewer module
-- Github Auth, comments, and likes (this will need a back-end storage and might as well integrate with PouchDB)
+- [ ] Github Auth, comments, and likes (this will need a back-end storage and might as well integrate with PouchDB)
+- [ ] multi-language support?

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.